248.AI

 A Brand That Behaves Like Its Name

-A company named after Conway's Game of Life that opens every visit with the Game of Life itself — conceptual consistency all the way down.
+A company whose product builds emergent intelligence from simple rules opens every visit with the Game of Life itself — conceptual consistency all the way down.

 Visual System That Scales